To go directly to the visitas: HERE

 Those are the mission sites on the peninsula of Baja California, north to south.
 In addition to the mission locations, are many visita sites.
 A visita was a satellite chapel of the head mission, located at other water sources and Native settlements.
 Some missions had several visitas attached to them.
 Some visitas became missions themselves.
 Photos at visitas are on the next page…

-All my photographs at these mission sites, over multiple years:
+All my photographs at mission sites over multiple years:

 To learn and see more about the missions and visitas: https://vivabaja.com/missions1/